Oprah, Rosie grace cover of O's breakthrough issue

 "A breakthrough is a positive thing.
 Our motto is 'live your best life,' and one of the things people look at is what's holding them back," said Casey.

-Casey picks Tony-winner Nikki M. James, the breakout star of Broadway hit "The Book of Mormon," as one person to watch in the future, and the O editor said she wants to write more about Frances Beinecke, president of environmental activist organization, National Resources Defense Council.
+Casey picks Tony-winner Nikki M. James, the breakout star of Broadway hit "The Book of Mormon," as one person to watch in the future, and the O editor said she wants to write more about Frances Beinecke, president of environmental activist organisation, National Resources Defence Council.

 "What she does has never been more important than it is now," said Casey of Beinecke, whom she profiled for the issue.